Klipper3d/klipper/docs/beaglebone.md

 It is necessary to modify OctoPrint's **/etc/default/octoprint** configuration file.
-One must change the OCTOPRINT_USER user to "debian", uncomment the BASEDIR, CONFIGFILE, and DAEMON settings and change the references from "/home/pi/" to "/home/debian/":
+One must change the OCTOPRINT_USER user to "debian", change NICELEVEL to 0, uncomment the BASEDIR, CONFIGFILE, and DAEMON settings and change the references from "/home/pi/" to "/home/debian/":
 ```
 sudo nano /etc/default/octoprint
 ```